TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 ## 11) Code: `context/offline.tsx` (Offline Context)

+Below is the key update.
+In the function `fetchRemoteProfile()`, if no row is found (or if an error occurs indicating no row), we now insert a default profile record for the user so that your profile data is always available.
+This means you do not have to manually edit your display name unless you wish to change it; if left blank, it remains blank.

 ```tsx
 // context/offline.tsx
 import React, { createContext, useContext, useEffect, useState, useCallback } from "react";